Wednesday, 6 December 2023

 Obviously in-fiction matters like “Golems are made out of sheer metal and wraiths have only sharp blades against them” can be crucial to resolution.
 Naturally, when designing and “balancing” a setting for this kind of game, such matters should be taken into account as well.

-What Freeform Faction Roleplay is not?
+What Free Faction Roleplay is not?

 Let’s do a little bit of negative philosophy here, by highlighting the differences I see between what I do and what folks at other communities do.